 input size

 Gumlet supports input images up to 16384x16384 pixels.
-This limit is only available in Business and Enterprise plans.
+This limit is available only on Business and Enterprise plans.
 For the Free plan, the input image size is limited to 6000x6000 pixels.
-If the input image is bigger than this, Gumlet will not process the image and only pass it through.
+If the input image is bigger than this, Gumlet will not process the image and will only pass it through.
 For the growth plan, the limit is 8192x8192 pixels.

 input formats